Public API

 Idempotency-Key

 Mutation endpoints (POST, PATCH, PUT) accept an Idempotency-Key request header.
-SigFollow caches the response for 24 hours on the tuple (api_key.id, idempotency_key).
+SigFollow caches the response for 24 hours on the tuple (api_key.id, organization, idempotency_key).
 Subsequent identical requests replay the original response without re-executing the handler.

 Send a key that is reasonably unique—UUIDv4 works well: